abgulati/LARS/README.md

 - You can switch back to the sentence-transformers embedding model and the issue should be resolved

-### Special Note for Containers - Updating the Container Image Post-First-Run:
+### Special Note for Containers - Updating the Container Image Post-First-Run

 - As stated in the Troubleshooting section above, embedding models are downloaded the first time LARS runs